kinikiti/kinikiti/README.md

 **Freelance contractor**, Belgium – (Oct 2022 - present)*

-Clients: Vlaamse Overheid, ST Engineering, Deloitte, Spread GMBH
+Clients: Vlaamse Overheid, ST Engineering, Audi, Volkswagen, Deloitte, Spread GMBH

 Main responsibilities:

-Overall architectural system design for big data analytics platforms and systems based on RedHat OpenShift implemented in hybrid environments with integration with AWS and Azure.
+Overall architectural system design for big data analytics platforms and systems based on RedHat OpenShift, AWS and Azure implemented in hybrid environments with integration with various public Clouds.
-Implementation of continuous delivery using Ansible, Terraform, and GitOps tools such as ArgoCD.
+Implementation of continuous delivery using Terraform, Ansible, Puppet and GitOps tools such as ArgoCD.

 *Vlaamse overheid.*

-Big data analytics platform based on the RedHat OpenShift in a hybrid environment, including bare metal implementation with AWS integration.
+Big data analytics platform based on the RedHat OpenShift initially in a hybrid environment, including bare metal implementation with AWS integration.
 Automation was implemented using Terraform and Kubernetes GitOps tooling.